ShinChven/feathers-react-ssr-with-vite/readme.md

     npm run build && npm run compile # This only needs to be run once npm start
     ```
-    - This will start the FeatherJS server in production mode.
+    - This will start the FeathersJS server in production mode.

 4. Run the app in development mode: